 Innovative use of Machine Learning (ML), Artificial Intelligence (AI) and Robotic Process Automation (RPA) can really make a difference for merchants dealing with these issues.
 Not only can clever application of these technologies save time, it can also help them recoup potential losses.

-Spotting patterns in transaction behaviour
+Spotting patterns in transaction behaviours

 Declined transactions obviously affect sales figures.
 But it’s not just revenue that’s at stake with a decline – consumer dissatisfaction with a poor payment experience can also hit a brand hard.
 It’s critical to be able to rapidly detect and correct the issue, to prevent countless lost sales.
 This is especially true for small merchants, who usually don’t have their own monitoring tools.

 The challenge is that a merchant’s transaction datasets will be massive, covering huge numbers of transactions, possibly over many different countries.
-Trying to spot patterns is enough to make a mere mortal’s brain explode – it would be like trying to understand the lines of code in The Matrix!
+Trying to spot transaction behaviours patterns is enough to make a mere mortal’s brain explode – it would be like trying to understand the lines of code in The Matrix!

 However, use of AI and ML enables merchants to spot correlations and underlying patterns in these reams and reams of data really quickly; if there is an increase in declines, this pattern of behaviour will be picked up by these systems.
-Most important of all, these things are spotted in real time, so merchants can get an immediate heads-up if something business critical needs changing.
+Most important of all, these things are spotted in real-time, so merchants can get an immediate heads-up if something business-critical needs changing.
 This can make all the difference between a small short-term loss and lingering, recurring losses.

 Making chargebacks less time consuming